Registered clubs are owned by their members. They exist to deliver a wide range of benefits to their members and the wider community.

 If you are a Club Director overseeing a venue with gaming machines in NSW, RGBO training is an available option for you to meet the 1 July 2024 gaming reforms training requirements.

-By 30 June 2025, you must complete one of the following training requirements:
+You must complete one of the following training requirements:

 - Completion of a Responsible Gambling Board Oversight (RGBO) training course approved by L&GNSW.